 Repeated failure by an investigator to properly close studies may be reviewed by the Wright State IRB as potential non-compliance in accordance with the Human Subject Research Non-Compliance Policy.

-To close a study, submit a Study Closure Form in RSP Gateway.
+- Expedited/Full Board: Submit a Final Closure Form.
 Your responses in this form will determine whether the study meets the criteria for closure and/or additional information may be requested.

 How do I submit a final closure form?